-I went skydiving in Taupo, New Zealand, as part of my Kiwi Experience 6-day tour.
-Skydiving has never been something I was desperate to do or had even given a passing thought to, but you know, as they say, when in New Zealand… (or Rome, whatever)…
+I went skydiving in Taupo, New Zealand, and it was my first parachute jump.
+Skydiving has never been an experience I was desperate to do, or had even given a passing thought to, but you know, as they say, when in New Zealand…

 And so I found myself with a bunch of strangers about to jump 15,000ft into thin air above the stunning Lake Taupo, which from that distance looked like a mere pond on the horizon of tiny looking things.

 Although, as we were told in our safety briefing with Skydive Taupo, the brain stops processing your distance at 2,000ft.
 Meaning that 15,000ft looks just the same, apparently.
+On the question of whether skydiving is safe, the instructors assured us we’d be fine.
 All I knew was that we were a long old way from the ground and there was apparently only one way down.

 The skydive plane

-It took 20 minutes to get up to 15,000ft, and in the end just a few minutes to fall to ground.
+It took 20 minutes to get up to 15,000ft, and in the end just a few minutes to fall and parachute to the ground.
 But I’m getting ahead of myself.

 Up in the plane I slid on back to sit on my jumper’s lap as instructed (oo err) and he strapped himself firmly to me.
 Back on the ground we’d already ran through the idea of sitting on the edge of the plane, tipping my head back and tucking my feet in as he jumped.